aktsonthalia/starlight/README.md

 6. You will find config files in `configs/`.
 Open the configuration file for the experiment you wish to run (names are self-explanatory).
    - `cifar10_resnet18_star.yaml`
 7. Change the wandb `entity` and `project` values.
-8. Make any changes that might be needed in your case.
-9. Go to `dataloaders/constants.py` and change any dataset paths that you might need to.
+8. Go to `dataloaders/constants.py` and change any dataset paths that you might need to.
-10. `main.py` uses a `SCRATCH` environment variable.
+9. `main.py` uses a `SCRATCH` environment variable.
 Set it to a suitable folder using `export SCRATCH=<DIR>`.

 ### Running experiments :test_tube:

-9. Run the training script:
+10. Run the training script:

    ```
    $ python main.py <PATH_TO_CONFIG_FILE>